davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 #### Going Further

-The code we have for the "Hello World" blinky LED is ok, but we can do better.
+The code we have for the "Hello World" Blinky LED is ok, but we can do better.
 What if we want to do something like 4 rapid flashes followed by a long delay, or a number of rapid flashed punctuated by a longer flash?
 Or what if we have multiple LEDs we want to flash?
 The code could become long and unwieldy pretty quickly.

 Let's refactor the code a bit to make things easier and cleaner: